florianpaquet/django-mease/README.rst

 Publish
 ~~~~~~~

-Use ``djmease.publish`` to publish from anywhere in your code :
+Use ``mease.publish`` to publish from anywhere in your code :

 .. code:: python

-    import djmease
+    from djmease import mease

-    djmease.publish('websocket', "Hello world !")
+    mease.publish('websocket', "Hello world !")

 This will call all sender functions registered on the 'websocket' routing.